 When an abdominal aneurysm ruptures, it usually happens with little warning and often is fatal.
-Abdominal aneurysms affect about 3 percent of the U.S. population.
-Over the course of the average U.S. woman's lifetime, the risk of developing abdominal aneurysm is about 1.5 percent.
 Since your risk of developing this type of aneurysm is about average, making lifestyle changes and treating hypertension and heart disease may protect you.
 Aneurysms often have no symptoms, so you may wish to discuss screening with your doctor, particularly if you've been a smoker or anyone in your family has had an aneurysm.